mbrown711/SpongeBob-RPG-Game/Project1Spongebob/README.md

 ## Known Bugs:

 * Program is not compatible with Python 3.8.
-Third party packages return errors when runnin on Python 3.8.
+Third party packages return errors when running on Python 3.8.
 * We have noticed 2 times out of several tests that the music played was very slowed down.
 * Sometimes right when a song will begin to play, there is sound distortion, but it is very brief.